 Babs Johnson: Boise, Cotton?
 Why, that might not be a bad place!

 Cotton: Only once, we robbed a transit bus there, remember?

 - Pirates of the Caribbean has a number of them:

 - Jack Sparrow's list of charges at the end of Curse of the Black Pearl.
 Almost every one is a Noodle Incident (piracy, smuggling, and depravity are to be expected of Captain Jack), and Jack smirks at the memory of the cleric impersonation incident.

 Said crimes being numerous in quantity and sinister in nature, the most egregious of these to be cited herewith: piracy, smuggling, impersonating an officer of the Spanish Royal Navy, impersonating a cleric of the Church of England, sailing under false colors, arson, kidnapping, looting, poaching, brigandage, pilfering, depravity, depredation, and general lawlessness.

-Jack has a conspicuous new scar in OST; a small red X on his right cheekbone.
+- Jack has a conspicuous new scar in On Stranger Tides; a small red X on his right cheekbone.
 Such a distinct shape suggests a deliberate infliction, but no explanation is given for it.